davidtchiu/davidtchiu.github.io/teaching/cs261/lab4.interface/index.md

 - Override the `loadSequence()` method first.
 It needs to set the `LENGTH` instance variable in the superclass to 13 (because it's only `protected` access, you have direct access to change it from this class).
 Next, simply call the superclass' `loadSequence()` method, because the `payload` and `checksum` extraction algorithms are exactly the same as before.
 How convenient!
 We don't have to reinvent the wheel here.

-- Next, override the `verify()` method.
+- Next, override the `validate()` method.
 It does the same thing as in `UPCValidator`, except that it multiplies the sum of the odd-positioned digits (instead of the sum of the even positions) by 3.
 Everything else in the algorithm is the same.

 - Update the `Main` class and see if you can control a `UPC13Validator`.
 Just input a new instance of `UPC13Validator` in the GUI construction call.
 It should work seamlessly, because `UPC31Validator` is just a specialized `UPCValidator`, and the `GUI` class currently supports `UPCValidator`s.